MasterJayanX/pmfow/README.md

 **Minimum requirements**
 - A CPU
 - Some RAM
-- Storage (optional)
+- At least 16 MB of storage available
-- An internet connection (not optional)
+- An internet connection

 **Recommended requirements**
 - A Pentium or better CPU.
 - 512 MB of RAM (needed to run versions of Windows newer than XP) or enough RAM to use a web browser.
-- Enough storage to store at least a couple of .exe files (300 MB of free space should be more than enough).
+- At least 300 MB of storage available
-- A good internet connection (at least 5 Mbps, but even something slightly better than a 56k modem should be enough).
+- A good internet connection (good enough to download somewhat large files).

 ### Software requirements
 pmfow will run in most versions of Windows from Windows 2000 onwards.
+Note: some versions of Windows might require you to download [this update](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c).

 **This is the list of fully supported versions:**